Remuneration to the Board of Directors

 Pension benefits for the CEO and other senior executives must reflect customary market terms, compared with that which generally applies to executives in comparable positions in other companies, and should normally be based upon defined contribution pension plans.
 Retirement occurs at the relevant/ applicable retirement age.

 Pension benefits, including health insurance, must be defined in contribution schemes with respect to the CEO.
-Variable cash payments shall not entitle to pension.
+Variable cash payments shall entitle to pension.
 Pension premiums for defined contribution schemes shall amount to a maximum of 35 percent of the fixed annual cash salary.

 For other senior executives, pension benefits, including health insurance, must be defined in contribution schemes unless the employee is covered by defined-benefit pensions under compulsory collective agreement provisions.
 Variable cash compensation shall be pension-based only insofar as it is compelled by compulsory collective agreement provisions applicable to the senior executive.
 Pension premiums for defined contribution schemes shall amount to a maximum of 35 percent of the fixed annual cash salary.